Silvast/radiator-view/README.md

+Note: this is a forked repo from [langma's radiator view](https://github.com/langma/radiator-view) to support the v3 of the travis api.

 # Simple build status and alarm radiator view

 Many continuous integration services lack a nice and simple radiator view / dashboard.
 This project displays all your projects and selected branches with a beautiful build status based coloring.